Monopoly (Edexcel A Level Economics A)

 Costs & Benefits of Monopoly

-• In several instances where the Competition and Markets Authority has acted to decrease/limit monopoly power, the firms have taken the Regulator to court to attempt to convince them that the firms market power will benefit consumers
+• In several instances where the Competition and Markets Authority has acted to decrease/limit monopoly power, firms have taken the Regulator to court to attempt to convince them that the firms market power will benefit consumers

-• Theoretically this is possible, however in many cases the desire to maximise profits would prevent this from happening
+• Theoretically this is possible, however, in many cases, the desire to maximise profits would prevent this from happening

 The Advantages and Disadvantages Of Monopoly Power